bhumika1240/cmpn202-operating-systems/week5.md

 ## Fail2Ban SSH Jail
 A security baseline verification script, security-baseline.sh, was created and executed on the server via SSH.
 The purpose of this script is to validate that all security configurations from Phases 4 and 5 are correctly applied and operational.

--The script performs automated checks including:
+The script performs automated checks including:

--SSH service status
+- SSH service status
--SSH password authentication configuration
+- SSH password authentication configuration
--Root login policy
+- Root login policy
--AppArmor enforcement status
+- AppArmor enforcement status
--Automatic security update status
+- Automatic security update status
--Fail2Ban service status
+- Fail2Ban service status
--Fail2Ban SSH jail status
+- Fail2Ban SSH jail status

 Each section of the script includes line-by-line comments explaining its functionality, ensuring clarity and maintainability.
 The script outputs a clear report indicating the current security posture of the system.
 The SSH jail is active and monitoring SSH login attempts.